top of page

 A closure is simply a lambda function (in this case, window function logic) that is serializable and executed when an RDD is computed.
 Remember, doExecute() only returns the RDD and does not execute the closure.

-The interesting stuff happens when the parent operator consumes (pull) rows from this iterator.
+The interesting stuff happens when the parent consumes (pull) rows from this iterator.
 It is at this very moment, the window function machinery is driven.
 As you might might have figured out by this time, the Apache Spark execution follows a pull based execution model, also called Volcano style model.
 The meaty stuff happens inside the hasNext() and next() call of the window function Iterator.
 We will come back to the iterator execution machinery as it requires more context to fully understand.

 Processors and Frames

-Before we dig into the execution of Window function RDD discussed above, we should grok two components - WindowFunctionFrame and AggregateProcessor .
 Understanding these two components is crucial as they form the backbone of the Window function processing in the Spark.
 A more in-depth explanation of these components will be provided in upcoming posts.
-For now, let's establish a foundational understanding.
+For now, let's establish a basic understanding.

 WindowFunctionFrame is an abstract class that represents the notion of a window frame in Spark.
 Spark offers variety of frame types and our example code from Part 1 specified one such frame called UnboundedPrecedingWindowFunctionFrame using the below syntax,